 Fortunately, he was able to feel my empathy for him and my sorrow for what he’d been through.
 He allowed me to “father” him in appropriate therapeutic ways.
 For example, he didn’t have a lot of money, so he couldn’t come more than once weekly, but I thought he needed more frequent sessions.
 So I allowed him to call me outside the therapy hour on my cell phone if he felt like going out and having sex with a man, so I could help him withstand the urge.
 He needed to feel that I was there for him when he experienced anxiety and traumatic feelings, and was overwhelmed with what he felt was my sincere interest in being available to him.
 His calls never lasted more than 15 minutes and were never more frequent than twice weekly for several months.
 He brought in his journal and left it with me to read, and I didn’t charge him for my time.

 Ultimately, Paul was able to hold his mother and father accountable for their negative behavior toward him in childhood.
 Having had an abusive father and neglectful mother, he came into treatment letting them off the hook and reenacting the trauma by displacing the anger and shame on himself and his fiancée.
 He needed a safe place to explore his sexual behavior without being labeled gay, bisexual, or even questioning.
+At that time, he was searching chastity device online for him to get disciplined.
 This wasn’t a case that revolved around whether he was gay, but rather what his original trauma was and how it could be resolved.
 Had Paul not been heterosexual, his gay identity would have surfaced during treatment.